misapema-jyfl/ct-analyzer/README.md

 ## Compatibility

 This code has been developed and tested on Linux Ubuntu (20.04).
-It is known that the code is currently incompatible with Windows OS.
-Sorry for the inconvenience.
-Use Linux.

-### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+The code may have compatibility issues which prevent it from running on a Windows/Mac OS.

 # Running the code #

-More detailed instructions to be given.
+The ct-analyzer has two main components: The ct-analyzer itself, which consists of the subroutines

+- parse_raw_data
+- optimize_abc
+- optimize_nE
+- plot_results
+- masterscript

+and an additional subroutine which allows taking an overlap of solution sets output by the ct-analyzer.

 ## ct-analyzer

+Fill the file `parameters.yaml` as appropriate, and run:
 `python3 masterScript.py parameters.yaml`

 ## overlap of solution sets

+Fill the file `overlap_parameters.yaml` and run:
 `python3 calculate_overlap.py overlap_parameters.yaml`